 In both cases, only 2\% of unseen documents are relevant, but 2\% of a larger number means more relevant documents are missed.

-Recall is not simply a function of the relevance of unseen documents, but also of the number of unseen documents.
+Recall is not simply a function of the proportion of unseen relevant documents, but also of the number of unseen documents.

 This also means that where ML has performed well (as in the top figure), a low proportion of relevant documents in those not yet checked is indicative of lower recall than where ML has performed less well.

 Likewise, where the proportion of relevant documents in the whole corpus is low, a similarly low proportion of relevant documents is likely to be observed, even when true recall is low.
+This shows us that even a perfect estimator of the proportion of unseen relevant documents is insufficient on its own to provide sufficient information about when to stop screening.
+To estimate recall reliably, it is necessary to take into account the total number of unseen relevant documents (or their proportion times the number of unseen documents).

-\subsubsection*{Other stopping criteria}
+\subsubsection*{Pragmatic stopping criteria}

 Wallace et al. \cite{Wallace2010a} develop a ``simple, operational stopping criterion'': stopping after half the documents have been screened.
 Although the criterion worked in their experiment, it is unclear how this could be generalised, and its development depended on knowledge of the true relevance values.